saharan/HGSL/README.md

 class Main { // usual Haxe class
 	static function main() {
-		// value of StdTypes.INT (not hgsl.Types.Int)
+		// value of StdTypes.Int (not hgsl.Types.Int)
 		trace(Module.consts.SOME_CONST_INT);

 		// value of std.Array<StdTypes.Int> (not hgsl.Types.Array<Int, 3>)
 		trace(Module.consts.SOME_CONST_ARRAY);

+		// value of {x: StdTypes.Int, y: StdTypes.Int}
+		trace(Shader.consts.SOME_CONST_STRUCT);

-		// do NOT do this; you will obtain nothing
+		// DO NOT do this; you will obtain nothing
 		// trace(Module.SOME_CONST_INT);
 	}
 }